allebone/help.omni.af.mil/docs/PEX/Training.md

 6. Select whether or not you will allow a supervisor to complete a folder review.

+    !!!
+NOTE
-NOTE: If you cannot "see" the Supervisor Review option, Click on the Number of Reviewers and hit the TAB key until the option is displayed.
+        If you cannot "see" the Supervisor Review option, Click on the Number of Reviewers and hit the TAB key until the option is displayed.

-7. Select the method to populate BOI Reviewer/Certifying information: Logged in User.
-Automatical y populates the unit/name information in the BOI grade sheet with that of the logged-in user.
+7. Select the method to populate BOI Reviewer/Certifying information:

+    * Logged in User.
+Automatically populates the unit/name information in the BOI grade sheet with that of the logged-in user.
 Reviewers cannot be logged into a group account or as PEXAdmin.
 Reviewers must be logged in as a user.
 Also select whether or not a Supervisor can Review/Certify.

-Selectable List.
+    * Selectable List.
 Allows you to specify unit, then name, of any member in the database.

 8. If a student does not meet the minimum requirements for a BOI, select which tasks the student should repeat.

-All Tasks.
+    * All Tasks.
 All tasks from the original BOI will be included in the repeat BOI.

-Failed/Incomplete Tasks.
+    * Failed/Incomplete Tasks.
 Only the failed/Incomplete tasks from the original BOI will be included in the repeat BOI.

+!!!
+NOTE
-NOTE: The Review Options will be applied to all courses in your selected squadron.
+    The Review Options will be applied to all courses in your selected squadron.
 Review Options are not course specific.

 Add Gradesheet Reminders